Josh McCray's 1-yard TD run in OT gives No. 6 Georgia a 44-41 win at No. 15 Tennessee

 Chris Brazzell III caught scoring passes of 72, 14 and 66 yards.
 Braylon Staley's 32-yard TD reception early in the fourth quarter put Tennessee on top 35-30 with 11:01 left.

+“It was a good performance,” Brazzell said.
+“If we'd have won it would have been better.”

 Georgia quarterback Gunner Stockton threw for 304 yards and two touchdowns and also ran for a TD.
-Trailing 38-30 with 2:32 left in the game, Stockton hit London Humphreys with a 28-yard fade in the end zone.
+Trailing 38-30 with 2:32 left in the game, Stockton hit London Humphreys on fourth down with a 28-yard fade in the end zone.
 The two-point conversion tied it for the third time.

+“We needed to convert and we ended up scoring,” said Stockton.
+“London ran a great route and made the catch.”

 Tennessee dominated the first quarter, jumping to a 21-7 lead but Georgia pulled within 21-17 at halftime.